ConditionsBack & Spine → Low Back Pain

 Follow-up sessions are typically 30 minutes, 2–3 times per week, with most patients seeing significant improvement within 4–6 weeks.
 We track your progress at every visit and adjust your plan as you improve.

 In Delaware, you don’t need a referral to start physical therapy for the first 30 days.
 Most major insurance plans are accepted, including Medicare.
+If you have questions about coverage, our team can verify your benefits before your first visit.

 Schedule Today